hmrg-grmh/ghrepos-clone/README.md

 ## requires

-In your environment, you must install these commands at first if they are not be:
+In your environment, you must install these commands at first which if not be:

 - `bash`
 - `tee`